Anju Joseph

 Anju Joseph is an Indian playback singer in Malayalam cinema.
 She started her career as a playback singer in Malayalam movie Doctor Love in 2011.

 Early life and family

-Anju Joseph did her schooling at St. Joseph's Public School and St. Antony's Public School in Kanjirappally and completed her degree in English Literature at St. Teresa's College, Ernakulam.
-She also got a master's in the same from Maharaja's College, Kochi.
+Anju was born at Kanjirappally in Kottayam district of Kerala.
+She studied at St. Joseph's Public School and St. Antony's Public School in Kanjirappally.
+She then completed her B.A. from St. Teresa's College, Kochi, and M.A. from Maharaja's College, Kochi.

 Anju was one of the contestants of Asianet Idea Star Singer Season 4, and she became the third runner-up of the show Gandharva Sangeetham.

 Anju was married to Anoop John, who was a reality show director.
 They later separated.
-She is now married to Aditya Parameswaran.
+She was then married to Aditya Parameswaran on November 30, 2024.